louis-barman/warbl/README.md

 ### A few additional notes:
 By default, the serial CDC class on WARBL is turned off, which makes it a USB MIDI class-compliant device.
 This also means that you can’t use the serial monitor in Arduino IDE.
 To turn serial on you can comment out the following line in the USBCore.cpp tab:

     #define CDCCON_DISABLE

 Then you will be able to print to the serial monitor for debugging.
 Doing this may also make it so that you don’t have to double-click the reset button to upload code (though it doesn’t always work).

 Turning on the CDC class will also make so that Windows 7 will require the drivers to be installed for normal MIDI operation to work, and may interfere with MIDI modules (I’m not sure about this).

+### Running tests

+Please see the [tests/README.md](tests/) in the tests directory for instuctions how to run the tests.

 Have fun!